Requesting and preparing for a driver hearing

 1. Contact the Superior Court for the court's filing fees and procedures.

-2. Pay a $40 fee to the Department of Licensing to cover the costs of preparing the administrative record.
-This fee cannot be waived and is non-refundable.
+2. Pay a $40 fee to the Department of Licensing.
+This covers the costs of preparing the administrative record.
+The fee can't be waived and is non-refundable.
 Send the fee and the Notice of Appeal you filed in the Superior Court to:

 Department of Licensing